 Some women’s breasts don’t develop normally (for various reasons) and may not have enough “milk-making” ducts to meet their baby’s needs.
 Ducts do grow during each pregnancy and breastfeeding stimulates the growth of more ducts and tissue, so this may be less of a problem with a second or third baby.
-There are certainly steps you can take to maximize your milk production (these might include pumping and taking a prescription medication–talk to your doctor and a breastfeeding expert) but you may also need to supplement with formula.
+There are certainly steps you can take to maximize your milk production (these might include pumping and taking a prescription medication--talk to your doctor and a breastfeeding expert) but you may also need to supplement a low milk supply with formula.
 It’s worth the effort to continuing breastfeeding, though, as even a small amount of your milk will help support your baby’s immune system, brain development and nutritional needs.

 Perhaps you have polycystic ovary syndrome (PCOS), a low or high thyroid, diabetes, hypertension (high blood pressure) or hormonal problems that made it difficult for you to conceive.
 Any of these issues may also contribute to low milk supply because making milk relies on the hormonal signals being sent to the breasts.
 What can you do?
 In some cases, treatment of your health problem will help you to boost milk production, although supplementation may be needed.
 A visit to a breastfeeding clinic or lactation consultant can help you find an approach that will work with your specific condition.